Specialized Legal Support for Fort Hood Personnel

 - Chapter 14-12c: Commission of a serious offense

 The characterization of your discharge (Honorable, General, or Other Than Honorable) significantly impacts your benefits eligibility, VA services, and future employment opportunities.
-At Fort Cavazos, administrative separation boards require careful navigation of local policies and command priorities.
+At Fort Hood, administrative separation boards require careful navigation of local policies and command priorities.

 Non-Judicial Punishment (Article 15)